Cookie Consent

 #3 Executing the contract

-When a contract has been executed, this means that all parties involved are now legally obligated to follow the terms and conditions outlined in the agreement.
+When a contract has been executed, all parties involved become legally obligated to follow the terms and conditions outlined in the agreement.
 To make sure the contract is properly executed, follow these steps:

 Review and finalize